Site icon Secrets of Paris

-Are the Paris Catacombes Worth the Price?
+Are the Paris Catacombes Worth the Price Now?

-As of August 2025, the official “skip the line” tickets (including an audio guide in multiple languages) are €31 for adults, €25 for students 18-26, and €12 for kids 5-17 accompanied by an adult (and they don’t get an audioguide).
+As of today, the official “skip the line” tickets (including an audio guide in multiple languages) are the same as they were before the renovations: €31 for adults, €25 for students 18-26, and €15 for kids 8-17 accompanied by an adult.
+Kids 7 and under are free.
 The discount “last-minute” tickets no longer exist.
 No museum passes are accepted.

-Honestly, this seems like a huge waste of money to me.
 Full-priced tickets were only €10 as recently as 2015, that’s a 210% rise in price over ten years.
-For perspective, the Louvre Museum’s full price is only €22 for adults and free for anyone under 18 (or EU students under 26) and free for everyone the first Friday evening of the month.
-The only thing more expensive than the Catacombes in Paris is the summit of the Eiffel Tower at €35.20 for adults (but only €14.20 for the second floor–which is still higher than almost every other building in Paris–if you take the stairs).
-Even the Château, Trianons, and vast gardens of Versailles are only €24 in low season (and €32 in high season), and also completely free the first Sunday of the month November through March.
+For perspective, the Louvre Museum’s full price is only one euro more at €32 for non-EU adult visitors (€22 for EU-resident adults and free for anyone under 18 or EU students under 26) and free for everyone the first Friday evening of the month.
+The only other major site more expensive than the Catacombes in Paris is the summit of the Eiffel Tower at €36.70 for adults (but only €14.80 for the second floor–which is still higher than almost every other building in Paris–if you take the stairs).
+Even the Château, Trianons, and vast gardens of Versailles are only €25 in low season (and €35 in high season, discounted for EU residents), and also completely free the first Sunday of the month November through March.

+But the Catacombes are never free.
+This doesn’t seem to dissuade the masses, though, because tickets still regularly sell out, no matter the price.
 I think some people go because they believe the hype that it’s a “must see”, or they confuse its history with that of the ancient burial catacombs in Rome used by the early Christians.
-A lot of people go here because they think it’s great for teenagers (the same reasoning for going to the sewars museum, Les Egouts de Paris).
-But if you’re just looking for something cool and creepy you won’t find “back home”, I think you’d get more out of a free visit to Père Lachaise Cemetery (even with a guide it would cost less than the Catacombes).
+It also tends to be more popular with teenagers than your typical Paris museum, which I totally understand.
+With the recent renovations, I would say it’s worth the splurge if you’re really interested in the history.
+If you’re just looking for something cool and creepy you won’t find “back home”, and the weather is nice, I think you’d get just as much from a free visit of the historic Père Lachaise Cemetery (even with a guide it would cost less than the Catacombes).

 Where to Purchase Your Tickets